cosmicjs/cosmicjs-node/README.md

 ## Further documentation

-See the [API reference](https://github.com/cosmicjs/cosmicjs-node/blob/HEAD/API.md) and [full documentation](https://docs.cosmicjs.com/) for more requests and capabilities.
+See the [full documentation](https://docs.cosmicjs.com/) for more requests and capabilities.

 ## Community support